kumar-sundaram-coder/Login-via-Social-Sites/README.md

 This repository contains the task that I completed while working as an intern for The Sparks Foundation.

+-By using this app,User can login with their social media accounts like Facebook and Google.
+-Then,his/her basic info like Profile photo, Name and Email-id are displayed on the second page.

 Internship Category - Mobile App Development

 Internship Duration - 1 Month ( Starting Date: 01-June-2021 )